 Finding the Right Marriage Counselor is Really Important

-You must have some kind of criteria for choosing a marriage counselor, because this is a big decision.
+You must have some kind of criteria for choosing a couples therapist, because this is a big decision.
 This is the person who you are going to be trusting with the most important thing in your life — your marriage, and your family.
 This is a person who you’re going to open up to about some of the most important, sensitive, vulnerable things you can imagine.
 They might even ask you about your sex life.
 Your couples therapist needs to be someone you feel comfortable with.